-- Fabulous Sussex-sourced food and drink, including organic wine and craft beer, plus excellent vegetarian and vegan options
+- Fabulous Sussex-sourced food and drink, including organic wine and craft beer

 - Rooms are really stylish and comfy: we slept deeply on our super-kingsize Hypnos mattress